NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-grunt.md

    },
    ````

+> [!NOTE]
-Note: The `all` property in the code above is the name of a target.
+> The `all` property in the code above is the name of a target.
 Targets are used in some Grunt tasks to allow multiple build environments.
 You can view the built-in targets using Intellisense or assign your own.

 9. Add the `jshint` task using the code below.